cseshahriar/The-python-mega-course-practice-repo/README.md

 # The python mega course practice repository

-Python is mainly used for automation purposes, web apps, and data science.
+Did you know The Python is mainly used for automation purposes, web apps, and data science.
 Many big companies, like Instagram, Facebook, and Amazon, use Python in different parts of their products.
 For example, Facebook uses Python to process images.

-Did you know that Python was first released in 1991?
+Did you know That Python was first released in 1991?
 Python 2 was released in 2000, and Python 3 (the current version) in 2008.

-Python got his name not from the snake, but from Monty Python's Flying Circus, a favorite comedy series of Guido van Rossum, the creator of Python.
+Did you know The Python got his name not from the snake, but from Monty Python's Flying Circus, a favorite comedy series of Guido van Rossum, the creator of Python.

 ## The basics of Python